HOWEVER, I think it's time that all responsible gun owners stand up for stronger gun regulations.

 I understand if this post is a little too political for a lot of people who read this blog, and that's OK if you don't agree, or if you think all guns are good or all guns are bad.
 Hopefully, we can all find a middle ground to agree that we need stronger regulations, but that there are responsible gun owners out there who also agree.

-Gun Violence by the Numbers:
+Gun Violence by the Numbers

-1. On an average day, 93 Americans are killed with guns2.
-SEVEN children and teens are killed by guns in the US on an average day
+2. SEVEN children and teens are killed by guns in the US on an average day

 3. In an average month, 50 women are shot to death by intimate partners in the US